 Announcement of Finalists

 The Finalists will be posted on the Foundation's home page by 9:00 pm on February 24, 2023.

 Announcement of Truman Scholars

 The 2023 Truman Scholars will be announced on the Foundation's home page by 9:00 pm on April 19, 2023.

 Candidates often fail to advance because of :

 - lack of sustained community service involvement;

-- poor use of Items 7, 10 and especially 14 to reveal their interests, values, and motivation;
+- poor use of Items 7, 9 and 14 to reveal their interests, values, and motivation;

 - failure to follow directions or suggestions on the Foundation's website;